devongarde/ssc/README.txt

 - configuration file(s) used, if any;
 - any ndx file or other pre-existing file used during the run;
 - any known workarounds or solutions;
-- a blues or dance interpretation of the 'feature';
+- a dance interpretation of the 'feature';
 and emailing everything to mail@ssc.lu (if the collected files are more than small, please use a public fileserver and email the link).
 Do NOT send anything confidential.
 Furthermore, unless you request otherwise,